benmneb/word-of-the-buddha/epub/README.md

-# Word of the Buddha
+# The Word of the Buddha

 EPUB version.